jeju2486/GeneScanner/README.md

 The script generates an Excel workbook containing multiple sheets:

 - **Nucleotide Analysis**:
-  Shows the reference sequence (the first sequence in the alignment file), alignment position, codon number, codon position, mutation types, mutation frequency, and a new column **Mutated AA(s)** that lists the resulting amino acids for mutations (positioned right after the **Mutations** column).
+  Shows the reference sequence (the first sequence in the alignment file), alignment position, codon number, codon position, mutation types, mutation frequency

 - **Nucleotide Mutation Matrix / Protein Mutation Matrix**:
   Displays which isolate has a mutation at which position and, for protein analysis, what amino acid the mutation results in.

 - **Summary Statistics**:
-  Provides an overview of mutation rates, including the total positions with mutations, percentages, and additional summary metrics.
+  Provides an overview of mutation rates and additional summary metrics.

 ## Additional Notes